 - Not all types of data and biospecimens are available for every cohort and subject.

-- The use of SSC, Simons VIP and AIC data and biospecimens is limited to projects related to advancing the field of autism and related developmental disorder research.
+- The use of SSC, Simons VIP and AIC data and biospecimens is limited to projects related to advancing the field of autism and related neurodevelopmental disorder research.
 Applications will be reviewed to ensure the use of data and biospecimens is in compliance with the Institutional Review Board (IRB)-approved consent language.

 - Because of limitations imposed by participant consent, access to all locally-stored or cloud-stored data from research subjects must be controlled by the approved investigator at all times–i.e., never made publicly accessible or shared with other investigators.
 Approved investigators must not share access or distribute data to any other researcher without prior SFARI approval.

-- The use of SPARK phenotypic and genomic data is not limited to projects designed specifically to advance the understanding of autism and related developmental conditions.
+- The use of SPARK phenotypic and genomic data is not limited to projects designed specifically to advance the understanding of autism and related neurodevelopmental conditions.
 Applications for access to data will be reviewed for approval.
 Availability may be restricted based on the interests of the participants and the status of related, ongoing research.
 Investigators are encouraged to collaborate in their approaches to SPARK data.

 - Log in to SF I.D. here in order to access SFARI Base.
 If you do not have a SF I.D., create one here.